aabeveridge/aabeveridge.github.io/markdown/cv.md

 ### **Articles and Chapters in Progress**
 “Where is Obama Hope Now?
 Tracking Changes in the Hope Trend.” *Doing Digital Visual Studies*.
 Utah State University Press.
 Under review.

-“Big Data, Tiny Computers: Making Social Network Data Accessible with the Raspberry Pi.”
+“Big Data, Tiny Computers: Making Data-Driven Methods Accessible with the Raspberry Pi.”
 Co-authored with Nicholas Van Horn. *Re-Programmable Rhetoric: Critical Making Theories and Methods in Digital Rhetoric and Composition*.
 Edited by Anthony Stagliano and Steve Holmes.
 University of Michigan Press.
 Under review.

 “Hand-coding vs. Natural Language Processing in Technical Communication Research.”
 Co-authored with Claire Lauer and Eva Brumberger. *IEEE Transactions for Professional Communication*.
 Under review.